JanPoonthong/dotflies/learn.md

 ### October 10, 2020
 Git: git add -u: Only add modify file not the untrack files

 Vim: :term open a terminal to open the program

+Strager: It's complicated.
+My current thinking is that OOP requires polymorphism.
+If you're using classes without polymorphism, I don't consider that OOP.

+Polymorphism: It describes the concept that objects of different types can be accessed through the same interface.
+Each type can provide its own, independent implementation of this interface.